 Contemplative Outreach Ltd. International: Find resources and retreats here.

 - Interviews millennials on how they redefine religion in terms of an evolutionary world - her video “Why have hope for the future” here.

-- Tuesdays with Merton here.
+Tuesdays with Merton YouTube Channel here.

-- Br.
+Br.
 Elias Marechal OCSO is on YouTube.
 Find him here.

 Monastery of the Holy Spirit Zoom Retreats

-The Monastery has canceled in-person retreats indefinitely due to the present Covid wave.
+The Monastery has cancelled in-person retreats indefinitely due to the present Covid wave.
 All retreats will be on Zoom, however there are no retreats scheduled for the near future.
 You may visit us here.
 Please call the retreat house office at 770-760-0959 Mon-Fri 8:00 – 1:00.
 Requested donation for retreat is $45.

 Group Meetings and Coordinating Team Gatherings

 Some groups have socially distanced in-person Centering Prayer meetings with the option of joining by Zoom.
 With colder weather, most of our meetings will be by Zoom.
 We recommend that participants receive the Covid-19 vaccination.
 Check with Centering Prayer group facilitators to find out their meeting access here.